MicrosoftDocs/power-pages-docs/power-pages-docs/security/page-security.md

 -   [<u>Power pages design Studio</u>](/power-apps/maker/portals/configure/webpage-access-control#manage-page-permissions-using-portals-studio) *can point to new documentation*

--   [<u>Site Management app</u>](/power-apps/maker/portals/configure/webpage-access-control#manage-page-permissions-using-portal-management-app) (*can point to existing PMA documentation)*
+-   [<u>Portals Management app</u>](/power-apps/maker/portals/configure/webpage-access-control#manage-page-permissions-using-portal-management-app) (*can point to existing PMA documentation)*

-Power pages design studio simplifies the configuration of webpage access permissions compared to using the Site Management app, and is the recommended method.
-Managing page permissions with the Site Management app is accomplished by setting *webpage access control rules*.
-You can also set these webpage access control rules by using design Studio, but you must use the Site Management app to manage page permissions for other areas that can't be managed using design Studio.
+Power pages design studio simplifies the configuration of webpage access permissions compared to using the Portals Management app, and is the recommended method.
+Managing page permissions with the Portals Management app is accomplished by setting *webpage access control rules*.
+You can also set these webpage access control rules by using design Studio, but you must use the Portals Management app to manage page permissions for other areas that can't be managed using design Studio.

 ** Note**

 Managing page permissions with design Studio applies only to [**<u>Restrict Read</u>**](/power-apps/maker/portals/configure/webpage-access-control#restrict-read) permissions, which control access to pages by users.
-To manage [**<u>Grant Change</u>**](/power-apps/maker/portals/configure/webpage-access-control#grant-change) permissions for managing and publishing content pages with the legacy site content editor, use the [**<u>Site Management app</u>**](/power-apps/maker/portals/configure/webpage-access-control#manage-page-permissions-using-portal-management-app).
+To manage [**<u>Grant Change</u>**](/power-apps/maker/portals/configure/webpage-access-control#grant-change) permissions for managing and publishing content pages with the legacy site content editor, use the [**<u>Portals Management app</u>**](/power-apps/maker/portals/configure/webpage-access-control#manage-page-permissions-using-portal-management-app).

 ## Manage page permissions with Power Pages design studio